 The latest variety of winter squash that’s booming in popularity is delicata.
 You may have seen this butter-colored pinstriped squash popping up around the pumpkins and gourds at the market this season and wondered, what the heck is it?
 Is it ornamental or edible?
 Delicata squash (Cucurbita pepo)—also known as peanut squash, Bohemian squash, or sweet potato squash—is favored for its delicate, edible skin.
 No peeling required!
 So if you love the taste of butternut squash but don’t like the hassle of peeling that hard, impossible rind, delicata squash may be your new favorite.

-Although it’s considered a winter squash, it is in the same species as yellow summer squash and zucchini.
+Although it’s considered a winter squash, it is in the same family as yellow summer squash and zucchini.

 But even if it requires no peeling, it has to be tasty, right?
 Delicata is not only attractive on your harvest table but it’s so delicious as well.
 The creamy yellow flesh is wonderfully sweet, so you don’t need to add much to enjoy it.
-And it’s incredibly versatile —it can be stuffed and baked, steamed, oven roasted, microwaved, or sautéed.
-To prepare, slice it in half, and scoop out the seeds (which can be roasted), or slice it in rings (see recipe below).
+And it’s incredibly versatile—it can be stuffed and baked, steamed, oven roasted, microwaved, or sautéed.
+To prepare, slice it in half, and scoop out the seeds (which can be roasted just like pumpkin seeds).

 Why The Sudden Popularity of Delicata?